zhangchaosd/ModelInferBench/README.md

 ### Windows/C++
 #### Attention

-If you only install cuda12.2, you may can't use gpu(crash).
-You need to install cuda 11.8, so there is some necessary dlls.
+If you only have CUDA 12.2 installed, you might experience crashes when trying to use the GPU.
+To avoid this, install CUDA 11.8 to ensure all necessary DLLs are available.

 #### onnxruntime:

-1 Download onnxruntime release from https://github.com/microsoft/onnxruntime/releases/tag/v1.15.1
+1 Download the ONNX Runtime release from https://github.com/microsoft/onnxruntime/releases/tag/v1.15.1

-2 Download `onnxruntime-win-x64-1.15.1.zip` or `onnxruntime-win-x64-gpu-1.15.1.zip`
+2 Download either `onnxruntime-win-x64-1.15.1.zip` or `onnxruntime-win-x64-gpu-1.15.1.zip`

-3 Unzip and put them in `windows_sln\onnxruntime_windows_cpp_cpu` or `windows_sln\onnxruntime_windows_cpp_gpu`
+3 Unzip the downloaded file and place its contents in either `windows_sln\onnxruntime_windows_cpp_cpu` or `windows_sln\onnxruntime_windows_cpp_gpu`

-3 Depends on the version you download, you may need to change following project settings:
+3 Depending  on the version you downloaded, you may need to update the following project settings:
 - Properties -> C/C++ -> General -> Additional Include Directories
 - Properties -> Linker -> Input -> Additional Dependencies
 - Build Events -> Post-Build Event -> Command Line

 #### OpenVINO:

-1 Download from https://www.intel.cn/content/www/cn/zh/developer/tools/openvino-toolkit/overview.html and unzip.
+1 Download OpenVINO from https://www.intel.cn/content/www/cn/zh/developer/tools/openvino-toolkit/overview.html and unzip it.

 2 Create a new folder named `openvino` in `windows_sln\openvino_windows_cpp\`.